christophersbarrett/mulberry-wiki/Javascript-API.md

 object may optionally include an `isDefault` property.
 These properties work just like the arguments to `mulberry.route`.

+### mulberry.page(route, pageObject)

+A shorthand method for defining a route.
+The provided page object will be mixed in with any params from the route, and will then be used to create and display a page.
+The `pageObject` argument must be an object, and must include a `pageDef` property that indicates the page definition to be used.

 ### mulberry.app.Router.go(hash)

 Directs the application to go to the specified hash.